 - U.S. Foreign Policy

-Study of the U.S. Institutes for Scholars will take place at various colleges, universities, and institutions throughout the United States over the course of six weeks beginning in or afterJune 2018.
-Applicants can download the application form on the U.S. Embassy, Bangkok website via this link (PDF 387KB).
+Study of the U.S. Institutes for Scholars will take place at various colleges, universities, and institutions throughout the United States over the course of six weeks beginning in or afterJune 2019.

 U.S. Embassy, Bangkok

-Alternatively, you can email your application to us at BangkokPD@state.gov with the subject line, stating “Application for 2018 SUSI for Scholars_Your Full Name.”
+Alternatively, you can email your application to us at PAExchangesBKK@gmail.com with the subject line, stating “Application for SUSI for Scholars.”

-Applicants will be selected for interview based on the criteria below.
-Interviews will take place at the Media and Cultural Section of the U.S. Embassy Bangkok in January 2018.
-Interviewees must be able to travel to the interview site, the U.S. Embassy Bangkok, on the day of their interview.
+The Media and Cultural Section will contact the applicants selected for interviews based on the criteria below.
+Interviews will take place at the Media and Cultural Section of the U.S. Embassy, Bangkok, on February 6th, 2019.
+Interviewees must be able to travel to the interview site, the U.S. Embassy, Bangkok, on the day.
 Only selected interviewees will be notified of the details before the interview.

 Study of the U.S. Institutes for Scholars (SUSIs) are intensive post-graduate level academic programs with integrated study tours whose purpose is to provide foreign university faculty and other scholars the opportunity to deepen their understanding of U.S. society, culture, values, and institutions.
 The ultimate goal of the Institutes is to strengthen curricula and to enhance the quality of teaching about the United States in academic institutions abroad.

-Study of the U.S. Institutes for Scholars will take place at various colleges, universities, and academic institutions throughout the United States over the course of six weeks beginning in or after June 2018.
-Each Institute includes a four-week academic residency component and up to two weeks of an integrated study tour.
-Prospective applicants are encouraged to visit our website to obtain general information about the Institutes.
+Study of the U.S. Institutes for Scholars will take place at various colleges, universities, and academic institutions throughout the United States over the course of six weeks beginning in or after June 2019.
+Each Institute includes a four-week academic residency component and up to two weeks of an integrated study tour to another region of the United States.
+Posts and prospective applicants are encouraged to visit our website page to obtain general information about the Institutes.
 The website address is: http://exchanges.state.gov/susi.

 OTHER ESSENTIAL PROGRAM INFORMATION:

-Program Funding: The Department of State will cover all participant costs, including: program administration; travel and ground transportation in the United States; housing and subsistence; and book, cultural, mailing, and incidental allowances; as well as international travel costs.
+Program Funding: The U.S. Embassy, Bangkok, will cover participant costs, including program administration; international travel and ground transportation in the United States; housing and subsistence; and book, cultural, mailing, and incidental allowances.

 CANDIDATE DESCRIPTION AND QUALIFICATIONS: